Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 Prerequisites:

-- CSM must have been configured to support IPv6 on the CMN (TODO: Add link)
+- CSM must have been configured to support IPv6 on the CMN.
+See the [IPv6 Configuration Guide](../customer_accessible_networks/ipv6_configuration_guide.md) for more information.

 **NOTE:** This procedure assumes that CSM has already been installed and a running system is being modified.
 If the system is undergoing a fresh install then simply update `${SITE_INIT}/customizations.yaml` with the desired values and skip steps one, three, and four.